xogoodnow/Coding_Practices/Python/README.md

-This directory contains my approach and solutions for different coding challanges.
+This repository contains my approach and solutions for different python challanges on hackerrank.